aletheia-foundation/aletheia-admin/README.md

 * kademorton@protonmail.com
 * [Kade on Twitter](https://twitter.com/cypath)
 * roo2@protonmail.com

+## Are there other ways I can support without volunteering?

+Yes!
+You can support Aletheia by subscribing to [our Patreon](https://www.patreon.com/Aletheia_f)

 ## How is Aletheia licensed?
 Can I use the material and source code in these repos to make my own creation?